cfengine/documentation/reference/promise-types/processes.markdown

 ```

-**Notes**:
-Regular expression should match a legal user name on the system.
-The
-regex is anchored, meaning it must match the entire name (see [Anchored
-vs. unanchored regular
-expressions](#Anchored-vs_002e-unanchored-regular-expressions)).

 #### process_result

+**Description**: Boolean class expression returning the logical combination
+of classes set by a process selection test

+A logical combination of the process selection classifiers.
+The syntax
+is the same as that for class expressions.
+There should be no spaces in
+the expressions.

 **Type**: `string`

 **Allowed input range**:
 `[(process_owner|pid|ppid||pgid|rsize|vsize|status|command|ttime|stime|tty|priority|threads)[|!.]*]*`

-**Description**: Boolean class expression returning the logical combination
-of classes set by a process selection test

 **Example**: